All content on Lab Tests Online has been reviewed and approved by our Editorial Review Board.

 What is being tested?

 Aspartate aminotransferase (AST) is an enzyme found in cells throughout the body but mostly in the heart and liver and, to a lesser extent, in the kidneys and muscles.
 In healthy individuals, levels of AST in the blood are low.
 When liver or muscle cells are injured, they release AST into the blood.
-This makes AST a useful test for detecting liver damage.
+This makes AST a useful test for detecting or monitoring liver damage.

 A number of conditions can cause injury to liver cells and may cause increases in AST.
 The test is most useful in detecting liver damage due to hepatitis, drugs toxic to the liver, cirrhosis, or alcoholism.
 AST, however, is not specific for the liver and may be increased in conditions affecting other parts of the body.

 An AST test is often performed along with an alanine aminotransferase (ALT) test.
 Both are enzymes found in the liver that become elevated in the blood when the liver is damaged.
-A calculated AST/ALT ratio is useful for differentiating causes of liver injury and in recognizing when the increased levels may be coming from another source, such as heart or muscle injury.
+A calculated AST/ALT ratio is useful for differentiating between different causes of liver injury and in recognizing when the increased levels may be coming from another source, such as heart or muscle injury.

 How is the sample collected for testing?